AABB, CLIA, etc. It can all be a bit much, but they are more than just a bunch of letters.

 Accreditation by the AABB is more common among cord blood banks, but you can still find some who have not gone to the extent to acquire it.

-Most banks don't seek FACT accreditation because its standards are higher and more stringent than AABB's standards.
+Most banks don't seek FACT accreditation because of its stringent standards.
 (Cryo-Cell International is the first and only private cord blood bank to attain FACT accreditation.)
-This is partly because FACT's standards are specific to cord blood banking while AABB's cover all cellular therapies.
+This is partly because FACT's standards are specific to cord blood banking.

 It is also important to make sure the cord blood lab is cGMP-compliant if you want to have easier access to clinical trials and treatments for family members other than the baby.